AxonIQ/reference-guide/axon-server/administration/monitoring/README.md

 # Monitoring

-AxonServer provides a set of [actuator endpoints](actuator-endpoints.md) that help monitor vital aspects of an AxonServer SE/EE deployment.
+AxonServer provides a set of [actuator endpoints](actuator-endpoints.md), [gRPC metrics](grpc-metrics.md) and [heartbeat monitoring](heartbeat-monitoring.md) capabilities that help monitor vital aspects of an AxonServer SE/EE deployment.

-The endpoints help in :
+These help in :

 * Retrieving basic information about the AxonServer
 * Monitoring the general health of the AxonServer